owlbarn/owlbarn.github.io/_sources/project/jianxin_cgraph.rst.txt

-Convert Owl Computation Graph to TensorFlow
+Run Your Owl Computation on TensorFlow
 ===========================================

 After two years of intense development, Owl has achieved a full stack support for numerical computing and analysis.
 It provides clean syntax and powerful functionalities such as linear algebra, algorithmic differentiation, and deep neural network.